“Everyone you meet is fighting a battle you know nothing about. Be kind. Always.” – Brad Meltzer

 While some people can power through a pound of pasta and feel fine, many of us feel sluggish after poorly.
 Everyone deserves a diet cheat day.
 However, poor eating habits compound over time to have negative effects on your health.

 Eating clean can help your body function optimally throughout the day.
 Your confidence will increase when you feel good internally.
 Our gut is something that we should prioritize more when considering our overall health!
+Eating the wrong foods can trigger conditions like hyperparathyroidism, leading to anxiety!

 “Garbage in, garbage out.”
 (GIGO)